DMCV-SJTU/Make-it-3D-Jittor/README.md

 └── ...
 ```
 ### 2. Compile the jittor-related libraries.
-After getting the ```makeit3d_requirement``` fold, you need to compile all of them.
-Please run the following command in the same directory as setup.py file in each libraries mentioned above:
+After obtaining the ```makeit3d_requirement``` folder, you need to compile all of them.
+Please run the following command in the same directory as the setup.py file in each of the libraries mentioned above:
 ```
 pip install -e .
 ```
-Note: Due to the dependencies between the components, it is best to compile in the order shown in the above diagram.
+Note: Due to the dependencies between the components, it is best to compile in the order shown in above diagram.

 ### 3. Install other dependencies
 Other dependencies: